What is it all about?

 Cross Country Vehicle Trials (CCVT)

 CCVT events are the most extreme for the trials disciplines, and as such vehicles require mandatory safety features.
-They do not need to be road taxed, but must have an approved roll cage and carry a fire extinguisher.
+They do not need to be road taxed.
 Many competitors in this discipline prefer to setup their vehicles purely for this type of event, opting to trailer their competition motors to the event.

 CCVT sections utilise the hardest ground in terms of side slopes, climbs and obstacles.
 The BORDC run mostly these events throughout the year.
 Check the events page for the next CCVT date.